sergiosouzalima/apachehop-dw-salary-payments/README.md

 If you have a suggestion that would make this better, please fork the repo and create a pull request.
 You can also simply open an issue with the tag "enhancement".
 Don't forget to give the project a star!
 Thanks again!

-1. Faca um Fork do projeto.
+1. Faça um Fork do projeto.
 2. Crie sua Feature Branch (`git checkout -b feature/AmazingFeature`).
-3. Commit suas mudancas (`git commit -m 'Add some AmazingFeature'`).
+3. Commit suas mudanças (`git commit -m 'Add some AmazingFeature'`).
 4. Envie para uma Branch (`git push origin feature/AmazingFeature`).
 5. Abra uma Request Pull.